-No one likes discovering scuff marks on their otherwise polished dress shoes.
-Sometimes it can seem as though they will never come off.
-Luckily, there are several things you can try to both get rid of those unsightly scuff marks and get your shoes looking new again, as well as prevent them from happening in the future.
+No one likes discovering scuff marks on shoes.
+Sometimes it can seem as though they'll never come off.
+Luckily, there are several things you can try to both get rid of those unsightly shoe scuff marks and get your footwear looking like new again, as well as prevent them from happening in the future.
 Read on to be armed with a variety of solutions for scuff marks no matter where they come from.

 Use an Eraser

-This may sound silly, but an eraser can be a quick and easy way to get rid of scuff marks.
-While it is known to work best for suede shoes, it can also be an option for both leather and faux-leather shoes.
+This may sound silly, but an eraser can be a quick and easy way to get rid of scuffed dress shoes.
+While it's known to work best for suede shoes, it can also be an option for both leather and faux-leather shoes.
 For this, you can use a pencil eraser or a larger option.

 All you need to do is rub the eraser over the mark carefully.
 Make sure to avoid being too rough, as it can damage the material of the shoe itself.
 Afterward, you can brush away the eraser bits.